Hi, I am Fai from Indonesia 😊. I am currently a second year in G30 Automotive Engineering and I am a Moslem.

-This article is all about finding Halal Food in Nagoya University and Nagoya city.
+This article is all about finding Halal Food in Nagoya University and Nagoya City.

 COOKING / SHOPS

 Save more money by regularly cooking for ourselves.
-Cooking is also an alternative if we’re bored with the menu provided by the school’s cafeteria.
+Cooking is also an alternative if we’re bored with the menu provided by the school’s cafeterias.
 Therefore, it is important to know about where to shop and learn some important kanji for Moslems.

 One of the convenience stores inside the campus also provides a halal-corner, and you can always go to Halal restaurants around Nagoya, such as Mega Kebab.
 Just last year, Mega Kebab opened its branch just 1 minute walk from Nagoya University Higashiyama Campus, so it is easy for students to drop by anytime.

 Another option to shop for halal food is ordering them online.
 There are some producers and distributors that have a delivery service for frozen and other products.